EndlessInternational/dynamic_schema/README.md

 DynamicSchema provides three different methods for validating Hash structures against your defined schema: `validate!`, `validate`, and `valid?`.

-These methods allow you to verify that your data conforms to your schema's requirements, including type constraints, required fields, and value ranges.
+These methods allow you to verify that your data conforms to your schema requirements, including type constraints, required fields, and value ranges.

 ### Validation Rules